Correlate Disparate Data Points

 A driver backs every network, be it a bridge or overlay driver.
 These Docker-based drivers can be swapped out with any ecosystem driver.
 The team at Docker views them as pluggable batteries.

-Docker utilizes the concept of scope – Local (default) and Global.
+Docker utilizes the concept of scope—local (default) and Global.
 The local scope is a local network, and the global scope has visibility across the entire cluster.
 If your driver is a global scope driver, your network belongs to a global scope.
-Local scope driver corresponds to local scope.
+A local scope driver corresponds to the local scope.

 Containers and Microsegmentation